NS2CDT/ns2_beta/README.md

             - Replaced with new upgrade: Blight (experimental):
                 - With Blight each primary attack parasites the target
                 - The timeout for that parasite is 5/10/15 seconds on players and 15/30/45 seconds on structures for 1/2/3 Veils

-    - Carapace
-        - Skulk gain max 10 extra armor with 3 shells (instead of 15)
-        - Gorges gain max 15 extra armor with 3 shells (instead of 25)
-        - Lerks gain max 15 extra armor with 3 shells (instead of 20)
-        - Fades gain max 30 extra armor with 3 shells (instead of 40)
-        - Onos gain max 150 extra armor with 3 shells (instead of 200)

     - Skulk
         - Reduced bite cone to 0.8 x 1.0 (down from 1.2 x 1.2)